ralflorent/namefully/readme.md

 |*username*|none|none|`string[]`|Suggests possible (randomly) usernames closest to the name|
 |*format*|`how: string`|`null`|`string`|Formats the name as desired|

+## Aliases

-If you find the names of the method somewhat too long, we provide aliases to make your life as a coder easier.
+If you find the names of the method somewhat too long, we provide aliases to make your life easier as a coder.

 |Method|Aliases|
 |---|---|